Claus Lundekvam: Playing career

-Lundekvam was a junior player for local team Selbjørn in Austevoll before joining Norwegian top flight team Brann, where he made his senior debut in 1993.
+Lundekvam was a junior player for local team Selbjørn in Austevoll Municipality before joining Norwegian top flight team Brann, where he made his senior debut in 1993.
 He eventually earned a starting place in the team at centre-back and participated in Brann's UEFA Cup Winners' Cup campaign, before being sold to English side Southampton in July 1996.

-Lundekvam made his Premier League debut against Nottingham Forest on 4 September and would go on to captain Southampton for several years.
-He scored his first goal in the premiership against Wolverhampton Wanderers on 3 April 2004, and his second goal against Cardiff on 1 April 2006, in the Championship.
+Lundekvam made his Premiership debut against Nottingham Forest on 4 September and would go on to captain Southampton for several years.
+He scored his first goal in the Premiership against Wolverhampton Wanderers on 3 April 2004, and his second goal against Cardiff on 1 April 2006, in the Championship.
 Coincidentally, both teams were managed at the time by former Saints manager Dave Jones.

-In 2002–03, he contributed to one of Southampton's most successful seasons in history as they finished eighth in the Premier League and reached the FA Cup final, where they lost 1–0 to Arsenal.
+In 2002–03, he contributed to one of Southampton's most successful seasons in history as they finished eighth in the Premiership and reached the FA Cup final, where they lost 1–0 to Arsenal.
 The team was managed by Gordon Strachan, who famously joked when Lundekvam was stretchered off injured in a game against Leicester City in the 2003–04 season that he "didn't have a clue" whether the player was unconscious as "that's what he's always like".

 Lundekvam remained at Southampton after their relegation from the Premier League in 2005.
 He went off injured after five minutes of the first game of the 2006–07 season, away to Derby County on 6 August 2006, and missed the first two months of the season.
 He then had a long run in the team before another injury in March put him out for another month.
 In a game at St Mary's against Southend United on 6 May 2007, Lundekvam fell awkwardly and sustained a serious ankle injury that put him out of action.
 On 18 March 2008, it was announced that his injury was to the extent that his playing career was over.
 Southampton rewarded Lundekvam for his service to the club that had included over 400 appearances with a testimonial match against Celtic, managed by Gordon Strachan, at St Mary's on 18 July 2008.
-Curiously, Lundekvam had to pay the expenses of his own testimonial match, due to the St Mary's lawn being damaged following a Bon Jovi concert the week before, but the fan turnout allowed him to recoup his budget.
+Curiously, Lundekvam had to pay the expenses of his own testimonial match, due to the St Mary's pitch being damaged following a Bon Jovi concert the week before, but the fan turnout allowed him to recoup his budget.